-Now all I have is a bit of code tweaking to change the I/O operations in the codebase so the commands match the Moteino’s pinmap.
+Now all I have is a bit of code tweaking to change the I/O in the codebase so those commands match the Moteino’s pinmap.

 To complete the trim on this prototype I’ve added a 16-Bit ADS1115 (I’ll be giving that ADC a serious workout soon & will post any interesting results).
 Pinning the add-on module vertically preserves space on that tiny breadboard.
 With the ADS I won’t be using the internal ADC for much other than battery tracking.
 However analog pins will safely tolerate mid-range voltages which cause serious leakage problems on normal digital I/O pins.
 This lets you use a resistor bridge for scaled ranging techniques.

-With all that extra memory to play with I’ll finally get to try some graphing libraries with that OLED – a luxury I can’t usually afford with ProMini based builds.
+With all that extra memory to play with I’ll finally get to try some graphing libraries with that OLED – a luxury I can’t usually afford with ProMini based builds (though tiny plotter works in a pinch).
 And rumor has it that you can bit-bang I2C on ‘any’ GPIO pins, driving SSD1306 displays up to 10 frames per second.
-We have plenty of I/O lines to spare for those experiments.
+We have plenty of I/O lines to spare now for those experiments.

-All of Atmels ‘-P’ variants have low power modes, and the logger shown here sleeps below 20μA (without the OLED, which draws ~25uA while sleeping) – that’s the same as I usually see with the 328p based units.
+All of Atmels ‘-P’ variants have low power modes, and the logger shown here sleeps below 20μA (without the OLED, which draws ~25uA while sleeping) – that’s the about the same as I usually get with the 328p based units.
 The 1284 draws more runtime current (~17mA), but you can reduce that considerably by throttling the system with a prescaler.
-If you then accelerate the I2C bus by the same factor with TWBR your sensors are none the wiser.
-In fact I’ve had no problem polling the 1115’s RDY register with the system clock brought all the way down to 62.5 Khz with clock_prescale_set(clock_div_256);
+If you then accelerate the I2C bus by the same factor with TWBR, your sensors are none the wiser.
+In fact I’ve had no problem polling the 1115 with the system clock brought all the way down to 62.5 Khz with clock_prescale_set(clock_div_256);

 I guess the last thing on my list is a name for this beast.
 I had been thinking of calling it the ‘MEGA pearl’, but a quick google search convinced me otherwise.
 So I’m open to suggestions.